 - Through classified ads found in The Stage, Job is Job, Gumtree, Indeed and the local press.

-One of the main Santa agencies is The Ministry of Fun based in South London.
-It places Santas and elves across the country for all kinds of jobs.
+One of the main Santa agencies is The Ministry of Fun based in south London.
+It places Santas and elves across the country for all kinds of jobs, and it’s proud to have trained 735 Santas to date.

-The agency uses its younger Santas for nightclub bookings where he turns up at midnight and throws gifts for the guests.
-The younger ones are also used for jobs where Santa is needed to be on a bicycle or unicycle or to walk about a shopping centre all day.
-The older ones tend to do the photoshoots or the department store grottos where they can mostly sit down.
+Work depends on various factors.
+The agency uses its younger Santas for nightclub bookings where they turn up at midnight and throw gifts for the guests.
+If you’re young, you may be also expected to work jobs where they need their Santa on a bicycle or unicycle, or to walk about a shopping centre all day.
+For those a little older, there’s more work doing the photoshoots or at the department store grottos where you can mostly sit down.

-The Ministry of Fun provides outfits for its Santas and elves, but some of its people have their own kit.
-These performers also get work privately themselves through word-of-mouth or by answering ads.
+The Ministry of Fun provides outfits for its Santas and elves, but some people have their own kit.
+Yes, it’s a bit of an investment.
+But it does enable those performers to get additional work privately through word-of-mouth or by answering ads.

 Santa training school